 Academic Language and Literacy Support

-Welcome to the English Language Centre's programme of Academic Language and Literacy Support.
+Welcome to the Durham Centre for Academic Development's programme of Academic Language and Literacy Support.

 These courses are focused on helping you develop the academic skills and competencies you need to make the most out of your time at Durham University.
 We offer a wide range of courses to help you with all aspects of your academic writing and with presentation and seminar skills.
 We also offer more specialist courses focused on areas such as English for Law, adapting to life in the UK and dissertation writing.
 We offer courses at both the Durham City and the Queens campus near Stockton together with a range of academic courses in departments through our Academic Writing Unit.
 All our courses are FREE to registered Durham University students.

 Information about courses on offer and a timetable will be available early September on our Academic Language and Communication web pages.

 We also offer a one-to-one consultation service where you can meet with one of our tutors to discuss your academic writing or other language issues.